Filipowicz251/mijia-1080P-hacks/sdcard/README.md

 ############################################
 # Signing ft/ft_boot.sh
-This is **only**6
-required if the private key changed in a firmware upgrade.

-md5sum and openssl are the only tools required.
+This is **only** required if the private key changed in a firmware upgrade. md5sum and openssl are the only tools required.

 ## Steps:
 - md5sum ft/ft_boot.sh > secure.bin.dec
 - edit secure.bin.dec and change the path of the filed to /tmp/sd/ft/ (this is required by the Camera Core script)